aimlapi/ambassador-program/README.md

 * Use our AI/ML API as the primary AI solution in your projects
 * Share your experience on social media (2 posts per hackathon on two platforms)

+### Requirements:

+* You need to have had a podium placement (1st, 2nd, 3rd) in at least one hackathon in the past.

 ### Rewards:

 * Up to $50 in tokens for every hackathon participation